master-gamer360/mediapipe-programs/README.md

 ![](https://cdn.discordapp.com/attachments/1265341827930652703/1266058944229412934/image.png?ex=66a3c4c6&is=66a27346&hm=9fe1e6003cc1ba7048836fc4a3a68f7aadbaaf76b933a6130a1e3a6b43caddf8&)

 ###  \\/\\/\\/\\/\\/

-> [!note]
-> for the right hand, the thumb and the pinky is switched
+## for the right hand, the thumb and the pinky is switched

 - right hand left
 ![](https://cdn.discordapp.com/attachments/1265341827930652703/1266059157975601384/image.png?ex=66a3c4f9&is=66a27379&hm=ed7974f495b65cf43fe5b265c97b2b5ce3421b9c965eb3cb3818c26d87c59c2d&)